Nicolas-M-Wong/Deep-Learning-approach-to-Noise-Filtering/README.md

 This project has been developed as part of PMI (Master’s project for IPSA engineering School in Paris) with Simon Cocagne, Valentin Forite and my self Nicolas Wong.
 We would like also to thanks Mr Omar Al Hammal for his tutoring and help through out this project.

-*The code contains comments in French, a following version will include the translated version of these comments in English*
+*The code contains comments in French, a following version will include the translated version of these comments in English.*

+*The full report with result explanation and research of the state of the art is also in French but here are some qucik example of expected result*